If you or a loved one has breast cancer, Saint Agatha is the perfect patron saint for you.

 Feb.
-5 is the feast of St. Agatha, the patron saint of breast cancer patients.
+5 is the feast of Saint Agatha, the patron saint of breast cancer patients.

-We remember St. Agatha as a third-century martyr.
-Roman Emperor Decius required that all citizens make sacrifices to false gods or face death.
+We remember Saint Agatha as a third-century martyr.
+Roman Emperor Decius required all citizens to sacrifice to false gods or face death.

 Agatha chose the latter.

-However, one of the magistrates said that if he had sex with her, he would dismiss her charges.
-She refused, and was therefore, punished.
+However, legend says one of the magistrates said he would dismiss her charges if she had sexual intercourse with him.
+She refused, and was, therefore, punished.
 They threw her in prison, tortured and beat her, and cut off her breasts.

-This is why the Church remembers her as the patron saint of breast cancer sufferers.
+This is why the Church remembers Saint Agatha as the patron saint of breast cancer sufferers.

-Prayer to St. Agatha, Patroness of Breast Cancer Patients
+Prayer to Saint Agatha, Patron Saint of Breast Cancer Patients

 We place (person’s name) before you,